 Students may not be admitted to a new program until it has received all of the necessary approvals.
-Additionally, proposed programs should not be marketed until all of the necessary approvals have been obtained.
+Additionally, proposed programs should not be marketed (including websites) until all of the necessary approvals have been obtained.

 Once established, new degree and certificate programs are subject to a further review several years after their implementation.
 Substantial changes in existing programs also trigger a further review, both within and outside of the University.
 The link, "Post-Approval Reviews," takes you to descriptions of both.